 We will continue to check the UK guidelines and adjust things where necessary, but this workshop will be limited to 15 people and no more that 6 people for each booking.
 We will stagger cooking so that only a few people are prepping food at any one time and there will be 1.5m+ social distancing.
 We will be using hand sanitiser any time a hard surface is touched and before and after food prep and eating.

-The woodland site will be just outside Bristol, around a 30 minute drive.
+The woodland site will be in Stroud, not far from Bristol.
 Come wearing comfortable shoes and appropriate clothes for the weather

 You may like to bring something to take notes on - whether that's your phone, a camera or a notepad.
 You could even sketch some of the things that you see and learn